metadatacenter/cedar-manual/docs/_sections/c4/updating_and_versioning.md

 Again you can set the version number to any larger sequence than the previously published artifact, including the same version as the draft artifact.

-As suggested in Updating Nested ELements above, CEDAR templates and elements import lower-level artifacts in their entirety.
+As suggested in Updating Nested Elements above, CEDAR templates and elements import lower-level artifacts in their entirety.
 Thus, later changes to the lower-level artifacts do not change the higher-level artifacts that import them; the lower-level artifacts must be re-imported.